archesproject/arches-vue-utils/README.md

-# arches-vue-utils
+# arches-vue-utils (ARCHIVED)
-Vue components and utilities for Arches applications
+Vue components and utilities for Arches applications.
+This functionality was merged to arches-component-lab

 # Installation
 - `pip install arches-vue-utils`